jk11demo/COMP5202/content/Week03/tutorials/csharp.md

 Setup a constant that will serve as your counter.
 * Set the value to 5

-Setup a constant that will serve as your index.
+Setup a variable that will serve as your index.
 * Set the value to 0

 Next create a for loop that will print the line `Hello World` the number of times to which the counter has been set.